Tesla Full Self-Driving in Europe: Netherlands, Lithuania and Rollout Tracker (2026)

 Bottom Line

-But the careful version of the story is the one owners can actually use:
+The careful version of the story is the one owners can actually use:

 - Not autonomous: driver remains responsible